 Typically, in a case of injury caused by the negligence of the nursing home, you will be required to prove the following:

-In a case where the nursing home resident has been abused by nursing home staff members, the legal elements that must be proved will vary slightly.
+In a case where the nursing home resident has been abused or assaulted by nursing home staff or others, the legal elements for some claims will be much different than those in a negligence claim.

 Assuming all of the other elements can be proved, the resident must also prove the specifics of the harm that was suffered.